How to improve muscular endurance with a Kettlebell

 Soviet Special Operations (Spetznaz) contribute much of their strength, agility and stamina to kettlebells.
 The official Soviet armed forces manual on strength training states that bodybuilders' workloads are not as effective in promoting fitness as gireviks.
 The manual states that kettlebells are the most effective means of developing strength.

-In an interview I recently conducted with Mike Mahler I asked Mahler what are the advantages that kettlebell training has over dumbbells?
+In an interview I recently conducted with Mike Mahler I asked Mahler what the advantages that kettlebell training has over dumbbells are?
 He responded with the following answers:

 Other benefits offered by kettlebell training include wrist strength, tendon and ligament strength and enhanced flexibility.

 Basic Swing Movements

 As the most basic and essential ballistic technique, the swing lays the foundation for the other ballistic movements and carries over to static exercises, especially deadlifts.
-Starting with feet about shoulder width apart, fold at the waist and sink back onto the heels, like sitting in a chair.
+Starting with feet about shoulder-width apart, fold at the waist and sink back onto the heels, like sitting in a chair.
 You will feel as though you are falling backwards.
 The kettlebell starts between your legs and is propelled primarily by the force of the hips driving forward and snapping/thrusting, contracting the hamstrings, glutes and, at the top of the movement, the quads.
 Squeeze hard then let the bell fall on its own back between your legs as you fold back to the starting position.
 The hamstrings should get loaded up and, once the bell is behind you, use the momentum stored in the hamstrings to thrust forward again.
-The arm should be kept straight at all times, acting simply as a lever with the shoulder as the fulcrum.
+The arm should be kept straight at all times, acting as a lever with the shoulder as the fulcrum.
 Remember to project the force outward from your body.